doktoren/taekwondo_app/README.md

 I made this app after discussions in my local taekwondo club on how to easily track the participation of members.
 That is; to be able to answer the question "have X participated sufficiently to be allowed next graduation?"

 Many similar apps exists.
-But those I have tried either have ads, are paid or are too complex to use because of all the unnecessary functionality.
+Those I have tried either have ads, are paid or are too complex to use because of all the unnecessary functionality.

 If I had spent more time I probably would have found a useful app though.
 The primary reason for building the app was for me to get a bit experience with app building and seeing how much the o1-preview model can help you build something from scratch.

 With my extensive Python experience I decided to build the API myself and leave just the Flutter app to the o1-preview model.
 The experiment succeeded; I made very little tweaking of the Flutter app myself and almost everything was produced by o1-preview.
 I basically had the role of a product owner and just had to state the requirements clearly to the o1-preview model.
-The [gpt directory](./gpt) contains the prompts I used (except for the first two that accidentally got deleted).
+The [gpt directory](./gpt) contains the prompts I used (except for the first two that I forgot to keep).
+It has taken around 50 working hours in total.

 ## Table of Contents